danielgom/GCP-Certifications/GCP-Professional-Data-Engineer/GCP_PDE.md

 * Very flexible publishers and subscribers relationships
     * Many to Many, One to One, Many to One, One to Many
 * Max size of a message is 10MB
+* Max days pub/sub can retain messages is 31 days

 ___Message processing___